jtfmumm/javascript/README.md

     // immediately-invoked function expression (IIFE)
     (function() {
-      console.log("Welcome to the Internet.
-Please follow me.");
+      console.log("You want it to be one way... but it's the other way.");
     })();
     ```